ibaoger/pdfium/README.md

 is_component_build = false # Disable component build (must be false)

 clang_use_chrome_plugins = false  # Currently must be false.
+use_sysroot = false  # Currently must be false on Linux, but entirely omitted on windows.
 ```

 Note, you must set `pdf_is_standalone = true` if you want the sample